 Annual flowers may be planted or in pots.

 - ONLY Annual flowers (flowers which die out each year) are permitted.

-- Flowers may not be any taller than 12 inches.
+- We request flowers not be any taller than 12 inches.

 - Flower beds may be planted on the FRONT side of the monument or marker.